-We are entirely dependent on the efforts of David Behrend, our president, chief executive officer and sole director as well as our officers.
-The loss of our officers and sole director, or of other key personnel hired in the future, could have a material adverse effect on the business and its prospects.
-There is currently no employment contract by and between any office/director and us.
-Also, there is no guarantee that replacement personnel, if any, will help us to operate profitably.
-They have been and continue to expect to be able to commit approximately 40 hours per week of their time, to the development of our business plan in the next six months.
-If management is required to spend additional time with their outside employment, they may not have sufficient time to devote to us and we would be unable to develop our business plan resulting in the business failure.
+We are entirely dependent on the efforts of David Behrend, our president, chief executive officer as well as our second director.
+The loss of our directors, or of other key personnel hired in the future, could have a material adverse effect on the business and its prospects.
+There is currently no employment contract by and between any director and us.

+Also there is no guarantee that replacement personnel, if any, will help us to operate profitably.
+They have been and continue to expect to be able to commit approximately 40 hours per week of their time to the development of our business plan in the next six months.
+If management is required to spend additional time on other employment, they may not have sufficient time to devote to us and we would be unable to develop our business plan resulting in the business failure.